Francis Xavier Morgan: Death and legacy

+According to Fr.
+Philip Lynch, "Fr.
+Francis only went home every alternate year, as getting out there was such a business - booking a cabin to Gibraltar there and back on a P&O liner, or other such, and then the long journey by diligence to Puerto de Santa Maria.
+On one occasion towards the end of his life, Fr.
+Francis and his bachelor brother, Augustus, who lived in Spain, went to Palestine to see their sister, who had been a Reparatrice nun in Jerusalem for many years and wasn't very good at English.
+When they got there, they found that she had gone stone deaf.
+On some of the years that he did not go to Spain to visit the tribe - as he used to say - Fr.
+Francis would spend a week or so at Rednal."

+Also in his later life, Father Francis often travelled from Birmingham to Dorsetshire in the summers to spend seaside holidays with J.R.R. and Edith Tolkien and their children at Lyme Regis.
+According to Humphrey Carpenter, Father Francis would sometimes embarrass the Tolkiens' children, "with his loud and boisterous ways just as he had embarrassed Ronald and Hilary at Lyme twenty-five years before."

-Francis Xavier Morgan died in his room at the Birmingham Oratory at the age of 76 in 1935.
+Francis Xavier Morgan died inside his room at the Birmingham Oratory at the age of 78 in 1935.
 He left each of the Tolkien brothers £1,000 as an inheritance.
 According to Fr.
 Philip Lynch, "The Oratory was a duller place without him."

 In a 1972 letter to his son Michael Tolkien, J. R. R. Tolkien wrote, "I remember after the death of Fr.
 Francis my 'second father'... saying to C.S.
 Lewis: 'I feel like a lost survivor into a new alien world after the real world has passed away.'"